bridgekitio/frodo/README.md

 ### Errors In Async Event Handlers

 Handling errors in RPC calls is fairly easy.
-The clients that Abide generate return the error.
+The clients that Frodo generate return the error.
 Simple.

 When using the `ON Service.Method` option to trigger calls based on events, you don't really have control over that code, so we need to do something a little different to handle errors that might occur during those asynchronous flows.

-You can give the Event Gateway a callback function that Abide will invoke any time an error occurs processing event-based service operations.
+You can give the Event Gateway a callback function that Frodo will invoke any time an error occurs processing event-based service operations.

 ```go